kcloudy0717/Kaguya/README.md

 - [CMake](https://cmake.org/) Version 3.16 or up.
 Make sure the option "Add CMake to the system PATH for all users" during installation.
 - C++ 20

-1. Initialize submodules after you have cloned, use `Setup.bat` to generate visual studio solution (Make sure you have CMake installed and is a environmental variable).
+1. Initialize submodules after you have cloned, obtain assets used by the project from here: [Assets](https://drive.google.com/drive/folders/1ySITDyVAiylAj6iqpWpnyJIxHXsbt4Zj?usp=sharing). use `Setup.bat` to generate visual studio solution (Make sure you have CMake installed and is a environmental variable).

 2. When the project is build, all the assets and required dlls will be copied to the directory of the executable.
 There is a folder containing all the scenes in the asset directory for the showcase, those can be loaded from the context menu of the World window of the application's UI.